-“Conflict Resolution for Couples” is written in a comprehensive and logical progression that maps out how to have a healthy relationship, one where conflict can be readily managed.
+“Conflict Resolution for Couples”, first published in 2005, is written in a comprehensive and logical progression that maps out how to have a healthy relationship, one where conflict can be readily managed.
 It has solid answers for couples trying to find reasonable solutions.

 - the basics of a healthy relationship

 - 26 guidelines for conflict resolution

 - affair-proofing and affair-recovery

 The most recent edition of this book (titled “the R.I.V.E.R.
 Method” edition) has a publishing date of 5/21/2020.